-Aroha - acceptance

-Another whānau talked about a young boy who always seemed to get himself into trouble with the law.
+Aroha - acceptance Another whānau talked about a young boy who always seemed to get himself into trouble with the law.
 Whenever he did, he would turn up for a 'chat' with the old man.
-This happened many times over the years and each time he would be offered a 'cuppa-tea', food and some 'advice' which often came in the form of a good 'telling off'.
-The thing is, the young boy knew that whatever he did he would still be accepted by the whānau.
-He was so predictable that the Police would ring up to ask if he had shown up yet.

-Aroha - always giving

-In one town there were these two 'Aunties' who would have all the naughty kids of the area 'hanging out' with them.
-Quite often when they were parked in town you would see all the kids gathering around their car just chatting and laughing at one story or another.
-In many instances the 'Aunties' would foster many of the kids; sometimes though, they would have 'too much week left at the end of their money'.

-Over the Christmas time they would bundle all the kids of the town who had nothing else to do but get into trouble, and take them off to 'camp out' at the beach.
-Here they would gather kaimoana, pūhā or watercress from the surrounding areas and cook them on an open fire right there on the beach.
-Everyone would have a thoroughly great time.
+This happened many times and each time he would be offered a 'cuppa-tea', food and some 'advice', which often came in the form of a good telling off.
+The thing is, the young boy knew that whatever he did, he would still be accepted by the whānau.
+He was so predictable, that the Police would often ring to see if he'd shown up at his old man's yet.
+Aroha - always giving In one town there were these two 'Aunties' who would have all the naughty kids of the area hanging out with them.
+Quite often when they were parked in town, you'd see all the kids gathering around their car just chatting and laughing at some story or another.
+In many instances, the Aunties would foster some of these kids.
+Sometimes though, the Aunties would have 'too much week left at the end of their money'.
+Over the Christmas time, they would bundle up all the kids of the town who had nothing else to do but get into trouble, and take them off to 'camp out' at the beach.
+There they would gather kaimoana, pūhā or watercress and cook them on an open fire right there on the beach.
+Everyone would have a great time.
+These are examples of aroha being consistent, unconditional, and totally accepting, no matter what.
+What stories do you have in your whānau where people are always welcome and accepted?